hmk81996/hmk81996/README.md

 ## 👋 Hi, I'm Hannah!

 #### Data Wrangler in Training
 I'm a lifelong learner and educator with a passion for data analysis.
-I enjoy transforming big datasets into insightful visualizations and statistical evidence.
+I enjoy transforming big datasets into clear and compelling narratives using insightful visualizations and statistical evidence.

 ## 🌱 What I'm Doing Now
 - University of Oregon Data Analytics Boot Camp (March 2025)